What Is Power Electronics? (+ How to Start a Career in It)

 Power electronic systems convert electrical energy from one form to another.
 This process may involve modifying the voltage, current, or frequency.
 It ensures the flow of electricity is suitable for user loads.
 Power electronics aim to achieve maximum efficiency and reliability at the lowest possible cost, weight, and size.
 Here are a few power electronics components:

-Power diodes: These semiconductor devices enable the flow of electric current in one direction by having low resistance to current in one direction and extremely high resistance in the other.
+Power diodes: These semiconductor devices enable the flow of electric current in one direction and extremely high resistance in the other.
 Diodes are used as voltage regulators and signal modulators, converting alternating current (AC) to direct current (DC).

 Transistors: These semiconductor devices amplify and switch electronic signals and electrical power.

-Gate Turn-Off Thyristor (GTO): These high-powered semiconductor switching devices are characterised by gate turn-off capability.
+Gate Turn-Off Thyristor (GTO): These high-powered semiconductor switching devices are characterized by its gate turn-off capability.
 GTOs can also turn on the main current with a gate drive circuit.

-Power electronics applications are prevalent in daily life.
-You've most likely used a device that relies on power electronics engineering today.
-The chart below outlines a few industries that use power electronics with examples.

 |Power electronics applications